severnsc/map_app/README.md

 This is a simple React App designed to generate maps for Realtors.
 It takes in an address and desired map shape and will return a map from the Google Static Maps API.
 You can then download the map for use.

-To use the Google Static Maps API you need to obtain an API key.
-This project is currently setup to use a config.js file in the src folder to store the API key on your local server and then to import that key into the App.js file.